 High-Speed Integrated Electronic Systems Lab (HISIES)

-He joined the faculty of Electrical and Computer Engineering Department at University of California, Davis in 2011.
+He joined the faculty of Electrical and Computer Engineering Department at University of California, Davis in 2011 and is currently an Associate Professor.
 He was a visiting professor in Electrical Engineering and Computer Science Department at University of California, Irvine from 2011 to 2012.
-From 2004 to 2006, he was with the National Aeronautics and Space Administration (NASA), Jet Propulsion Laboratory (JPL), to design L-band transceivers for synthetic aperture radars (SAR) and high power amplifiers for Mass Spectrometer applications.
+From 2004 to 2006, he was with the National Aeronautics and Space Administration (NASA), Jet Propulsion Laboratory (JPL) as a RFIC designer.
 His research interests include mm-wave and terahertz integrated circuits and systems.

 (Email: hjalili at ucdavis.edu)